yiyuezhuo/Battle-of-Coral-Sea-Dataset/readme.md

 The dataset include fleet moving and scouting record.
 The data is not ensured to be very accurate, but the error will not be too large.

-I build the dataset for my own research.
+I build the dataset for my own research purpose.

 ## Examples